Darmody/babel-plugin-stub/README.md

 # babel-plugin-stub

-> a babel plugin help you easily mock your code (usually when you debug it) without modify the source code.
+> a babel plugin help you stubbing code easily (usually when you test/debug it) without modify the source code.

 ## Install